kraudy/ibmi_os/README.md

 > During a process execution, the instructions and data will be loaded from memory into the registers to be executed by the processor.
 Modern operating systems fetch a large number of instructions, generate a dependency graph and try to execute them in a parallel in an out-of-order manner.
 Every time you run a program, it never runs the same way twice, even though it gives the same result.
 That's kind of amazing.

 When the IBM I allocates resources for a program on a job is called an **activation** (this is the same idea of a process).
 A job can have many activations, which are managed in groups called **activation groups**, pretty straightforward.
 This means a job can have many activation groups.
 The resources on these groups include programs, tables, devices, and any other resource/objects the programs to be **invoked** may need.
-The job sees them all as part of the same virtual memory (thanks to Single virtual Sotorage (SVS)).
+The job sees them all as part of the same virtual memory (thanks to Single-level storage (SLS)).
 To liberate these resources, it is only necessary to delete the activation group, which, effectively, is a **deactivation**.

 We know that the IBM I allocates resources for a program in a job, but how does it allocates the resources for the job itself?
 That's where the **subsystems** come into play.